bazelbuild/bazel/site/en/external/migration.md

 [`use_extension`](/rules/lib/globals/module#use_extension) directives so that they don't propagate to dependent projects.
-As the root module, you can use the [`--ignore_dev_dependency`][ignore_dev_dep_flag] flag to verify if your targets still build without dev dependencies.
+As the root module, you can use the [`--ignore_dev_dependency`][ignore_dev_dep_flag] flag to verify if your targets still build without dev dependencies and overrides.

 [ignore_dev_dep_flag]: /reference/command-line-reference#flag--ignore_dev_dependency